kmgreen2/agglo/README.md

 ## Overview

-Agglo is an experimental event stream processing framework that enables lightweight, reliable and scalable stream processing without the use of or alongside persistent object storage, key-value storage or stream processing platforms.
+Agglo is an experimental event stream processing framework that enables lightweight, reliable and scalable stream processing alongside persistent object storage, key-value storage or stream processing platforms.

 Binge (BINary-at-the-edGE) is the main artifact of the framework.
 As the name implies, it is a single, compiled binary and can run as a stateless daemon,